siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

 * greenDAO is an ORM which was written for Android
     * Therefore, it currently only supports SQLite (and I personally doubt that support for other databases will be added in the near future)
 * As most Android related open source projects, greenDAO is licensed under the terms of the Apache License 2.0
-* greenDAO uses the Data Mapper pattern and the active record pattern!
+* greenDAO uses the Data Mapper pattern and may be configured to use a quasi active record pattern.

 ## greenDAO - 2 - Introduction cont.